AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 ![security.txt N copies](/images/posts/centralized-security-txt.png)

+We host some of the biggest public web sites in France (our main service has 40M reular users, millions connections on a daily basis).

-As a lot of our important services are behind load balancers/reverse proxies **we manage**, we decided that using these **central** IT components would be interesting.
+So our services are behind load balancers/reverse proxies that **we manage**.
+Due to this fact, we decided that using these **central** IT components would be interesting.

 More precisely, we decided to:
 * **intercept** requests asking the 2 URI `/security.txt` and `/.well-known/security.txt` for all services behind the LB/reverse proxies.